800-860-3105 Get Inspired Wholesale Contact Us

 Better Color Than Printed Fabrics

-Jacquard fabric allows for a much more intricate pattern and design than a regular printed fabric does.
+Jacquard upholstery fabric allows for a much more intricate pattern and design than a regular printed fabric does.
 Each strand is individually dyed, allowing for color richness and anti-fade properties that are better than other fabrics.

 Richer and More Complex Patterns